paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

-# Establishing an Incorruptible DAO Within Organizations and Workplaces
+# Establishing an Incorruptible DAO Within Existing Organizations and Workplaces

 ## Contents